FrancisVila/MFT_convert/content/en/docs/SecureTransport/Installation_Guide/prereqs_overview/_index.md

 ## Service packs and patches

-Check <span class="mc-variable axway_variables.Company_Name variable">Axway</span> Support at <a href="https://support.axway.com/" class="hyperlink">support.axway.com</a> to determine if you need to apply any service packs or patch after you install <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> and before you configure it.
-You can download the service pack and patch files to the system where you will install <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> before you start the installation and apply them at the end of the installation without leaving the installer.
+Check {{< SecureTransport/companyname  >}} Support at <a href="https://support.axway.com/" class="hyperlink">support.axway.com</a> to determine if you need to apply any service packs or patch after you install {{< SecureTransport/componentshortname  >}} and before you configure it.
+You can download the service pack and patch files to the system where you will install {{< SecureTransport/componentshortname  >}} before you start the installation and apply them at the end of the installation without leaving the installer.

 ## System requirements

-The following are the system requirements for <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span>.
+The following are the system requirements for {{< SecureTransport/componentshortname  >}}.

 -   Supported operating systems and versions.
 This also can include virtualization platforms.
 -   Supported databases types and versions.